Commonwealth of Dominica

 Cities: Capital--Roseau (population 14,500).

 Terrain: Mountainous volcanic island with rainforest cover.

-Ethnic groups: Mainly of African descent, mixed Black and European, Syrian and some Carib Amerindians.
+Ethnic groups: Mainly African descent, some Carib Indians.

 Languages: English (official); a French patois is widely spoken.

 Education: Years compulsory--to age 14.
 Literacy--94%.